-'(2) OTHER MATTERS.-An amendment made by this division shall also apply, to the extent and in the manner prescribed in the final regulations promulgated pursuant to section 4402 to implement such amendment, with respect to any matter related to-
+"(2) OTHER MATTERS.-An amendment made by this division shall also apply, to the extent and in the manner prescribed in the final regulations promulgated pursuant to section 4402 to implement such amendment, with respect to any matter related to-

-"(A) a contract that is in effect on the date described in paragraph (3);
+"(A) a contract that is in effect on the date described in paragraph (3); "(B) an offer under consideration on the date described in paragraph (3); or

-"(B) an offer under consideration on the date described in paragraph (3); or going on the date described in paragraph (3). "(3) DEMARCATION DATE.-The date referred to in paragraphs (1) and (2) is the date specified in such final regulations.
-The date so specified shall be January 1, 1997, or any earlier date that is not within 30 days after the date on which such final regulations are published.
+"(C) any other proceeding or action that is ongoing on the date described in paragraph (3).

+"(3) DEMARCATION DATE.-The date referred to in paragraphs (1) and (2) is the date specified in such final regulations.
+The date so specified shall be January 1, 1997, or any earlier date that is not within 30 days after the date on which such final regulations are published."